 How can I include Java libraries?

 Including external Java libraries that can be accessed from Python is a great way to extend functionality.
-Writing a simple module and exposing scripting functions is fairly easy to do.
+Writing a simple module and exposing scripting functions is fairly easy to do if you have development experience.
 Before doing this, we recommend at least having an Inductive University credential and having some Java experience.

 Note that Module Development is done in Java, and isn’t an activity that Inductive Automation’s technical support directly supports.
 The SDK Documentation can be very useful, and if you’re already versed in Java and have done some troubleshooting on your own first and are still having issues, the Inductive Automation Module Development Forum can sometimes provide assistance as well.